California adds mass vaccination site despite supply shortage | ExBulletin

 California adds mass vaccination site despite supply shortage

-Sacramento, CA-California is adding mass vaccination sites, despite local authorities limiting gunners due to a shortage of coronavirus vaccines.
+California is adding mass vaccination sites, despite local authorities limiting gunners due to a shortage of coronavirus vaccines.
 Los Angeles County will limit new vaccinations to ensure that those already in line receive a second vaccination.
+Santa Clara County and the San Francisco 49ers announced on Friday that they will open California’s largest vaccination site at Levi’s Stadium early next week.
+Eventually, you will be able to inject up to 15,000 people per day.
+Meanwhile, the Pentagon has announced that troops will begin arriving in just over a week to operate a new site at California State University in Los Angeles, which will open on February 16.
+Heading to the Oakland-Alameda Coliseum’s second 6,000-shot site per day, in California the problem is not vaccination capacity, but limited vaccination forces distribution.
+For example, the state says that anyone over the age of 65 can be vaccinated, but until Friday, Riverside County, Southern California, will only serve people over the age of 80 on its site.
+I didn’t.
+Starting next Tuesday, Los Angeles County will be home to 10 million inhabitants.
+The five mass vaccination sites it operates will only give a second dose.
+“We are struggling with supply, limited supply, and feel the obligation to ensure that those who receive the first vaccination receive the second vaccination.”
+County Chief Scientific Officer Dr. Paul Simon said in a briefing.
+The county’s five so-called megapods are one of more than 360 immunization sites throughout the county, including those operated by the City of Los Angeles, pharmacies and clinics.
+The county has given more than a million doses so far, Simon said.
+Over 846,000 were the first doses.
+In the San Francisco Bay Area, Napa County has stopped the first dose to maintain the remaining supply for those who are ready for the second shot.
+Pfizer and Moderna each state that two injections are needed to make the vaccine most effective.
+Napa County supervisor Alfredo Pedroza said authorities now have to “manage expectations” for the 27,000 people who received the first dose and another 46,000 who booked.
+“A lot of community members have asked,’Is my second dose at risk?’
+And so far, there is no answer, “said Pedroza.
+“I have a lot of emotions because I have a lot of frustration and a lot of mixed messages,” said Andrew Neumer, a professor of public health at the University of California, Irvine, to ensure a second dose.
+He said that was the right move.
+I heard they stopped taking the first dose, but I find it annoying to skip the second dose, “he said.
+“If the vaccine dose doesn’t increase significantly, it’s more of a problem than messing up who gets the second dose.”
+California has about 4.2 million doses.
+State health officials couldn’t immediately say how many second shots would reflect the number of people in the state with a population of about 40 million who were maximally protected from the virus.
+They want to be able to better track inoculations like states.
+The MyTurn online booking site has become widely used, and as the state turns to insurance giant Blue Shield to implement a new centralized vaccine distribution system, the state’s worst coronavirus surge is the new virus.
+It continues to decline as the number of cases plummets.
+Currently, the daily average is about 14,500 cases, a decrease of almost 50% from two weeks ago.
+The California Public Health Service has postponed some elective surgery and withdrew a hospital surge order that required hospitals to accept patients from other counties with intensive care units.
+Capacity was below 15%.
+Deaths are also beginning to decline, but remain very high.
+An additional 558 were announced on Friday, killing about 3,500 last week.
+Gavin Newsom acknowledged that the deployment of the first vaccine was unacceptably slow and the state was ranked near the bottom of the nation.
+Improvements have been seen, and the state is currently making an average of one million injections a week, but the limited supply from the federal government means California can provide far more injections than available vaccines.
+It means the ability of the state.
+With approximately 2 million inhabitants, the most populous Northern California, Santa Clara County will use Levi’s Stadium to significantly increase vaccinations.
+It starts with managing 5,000 shots a day and can triple it as supply increases.
+This is the latest on a long list of mass immunization centers, including Dodger Stadium in Los Angeles, Petco Park in San Diego, and Disneyland.
+Oakland’s Orange County-Alameda Coliseum and Sacramento’s Cal Expo State Trade Fair Meanwhile, Kaiser Permanente has opened two mass vaccination centers at the Moscorn Center in San Francisco and Carpoli Pomona in Los Angeles, in agreement with the state. ..
+Each county is capable of immunizing up to 10,000 times a day.
+With so many vaccination sites coming online so quickly, California Public Health Service spokesman Darrellung couldn’t even provide a state-wide estimate of capacity.
+It’s a really fluid number, “Ng said in an email.
+He offered the hope that one day California would be flooded with so many doses that it would be a problem to administer them instead of getting them. m .___ Associated Press writers John Anchak of Los Angeles, Stephanie Dagio, Bob Jablon, Olga Rodriguez of San Francisco, Amy Taxin of Orange County, and Julie Watson of San Diego contributed to the story.

+California is adding mass vaccination sites, despite local authorities limiting gunners due to a shortage of coronavirus vaccines.
+Los Angeles County will limit new vaccinations to allow those who have already been vaccinated to receive a second vaccination.

 Santa Clara County and the San Francisco 49ers announced on Friday that they would open California’s largest vaccination facility at Levi’s Stadium early next week.
 Ultimately, you will be able to inject up to 15,000 people a day.